 Symptoms may include flushed skin, headache, itchiness, blurred vision, abdominal cramps, and diarrhoea.
-Onset of symptoms is typically 10 to 60 minutes after eating and can last for up to two days
+The onset of symptoms is typically 10 to 60 minutes after eating and can last for up to two days.

 Scombroid poisoning is caused by the bacterial breakdown of the meat of certain fish to create spoilage chemicals, like histamines, from certain components of the protein.
 These chemicals are very similar to those produced naturally by the body when it is exposed to an allergen, hence the very similar symptoms.